makersacademy/rps-challenge/README.md

 end
 ```
 - I needlessly required 'app' in my features spec, which stopped it from working.
+- I typed `erb: index` instead of `erb :index`

 **Questions:**

 - [] What does this do in the app.rb: `run! if app_file == $0`
+- [] Should feature tests be in the same or separate files?